tschuler/prosaiq/README.md

-prosaiq
+PROsaiq
 =======

-PROsaiq - An open source project enabling Patient-reported Outcomes (PRO) in day-to-day oncology practice with MOSAIQ®
+An open source project enabling Patient-reported Outcomes (PRO) in day-to-day oncology practice with MOSAIQ®